aiqbal34/GitGud/README.md

 Login Info: BryanLee@gmail.com Password: 1234567

 ## Testing and Building App
-To build our app just clone the repository and run the app run it on the simulator.
+To build our app just clone the repository and run the app on the XCode simulator.
 We are hosting the backend on Heroku

 IF it seems like the backend is not working where no users are showing up you might need to run the backend on your own.
-The in the backend file you have to install the reqiurements using the command pip install  -r requirements.txt you would need the API key , which is OPENAI_API_KEY=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 and put that in the .env file
-Also then do python app.py to run it.
+In the backend file you have to install the reqiurements using the command pip install  -r requirements.txt you would need an API key to enter in the .env file Once everything is set up, enter python app.py in the terminal to run it.
 THIS IS ONLY IF THE BACKEND DOESN'T WORK INITIALLY

 # MileStone 2 Notes

 ## Third party libraries
-We plan to use Apple CloudKit to stay native since it is pretty much integrated with Swiftui and takes a burden away from authentication.
+We plan to use Apple CloudKit to stay native since it is pretty much integrated with SwiftUI and takes a burden away from authentication.
 We also plan to use a styling library if need be since styling/ animations are something that takes a lot of time, and it would be easy to outsource it.
 We are going to use PhoneNumberKit too since we have an OTP